ray-project/ray/doc/source/workflows/basics.rst

     assert ray.get(outer) == 4
     assert ray.get(result) == 4

-If there are multiple steps with the same name, the suffix with a counter ``_n`` will be added automatically.
+If there are multiple steps with the same name, a suffix with a counter ``_n`` will be added automatically.
 For example,

 .. code-block:: python